Hey everyone, and welcome to PT Pioneer.

 That’s Canadian dollars, which translates to just over $44k in American money.

-Compared to the national average of around $61k in the US, earnings for PTs in Canada seem paltry.
+Compared to the US national average of around $61k, earnings for PTs in Canada seem paltry.

 With that in mind, it’s easy to conclude that working as a PT in Canada is not worth it compared to the same profession in the States.